WANdisco/wandisco-documentation/docs/quickstarts/testing/test-cdh-sandbox-liveanalytics.md

 1. Under the Plot Options, remove all **Keys** that are present.

-1. Configure the map as follows:
+1. Configure the map with the following:

    * Keys: **state_code**
    * Values: **customer_id**

    You should now see a plot of USA with color shading - dependent on the population density.

-1. If desired, you can repeat this process except using the Texas state code instead of California.
+1. Repeat these steps to view data from a different state.

+   _Example for Texas_

    Back in the **Hue** interface, run the following command: